Sensory Overwhelm or Overload in Autism

-Visual Explainer: Why the AU+DHD brain hears everything at once and why that's exhausting
+Visual Explainer: Why the autistic brain hears everything at once and why that's exhausting

 Take your time to look at this image and reflect on what it may mean before expanding the answers.